jojaquix/jvision/README.md

-# tvision
+# jvision
-Fork of Sergio Sigala's Turbo Vision Port, fixed to build modern autotools.
+Fork of benwbooth/tvision.